Comparator automata in quantitative verification: Limit-average comparator

 Note that there are no provisions for popping $\alpha$ if the stack hits $Z_0$ along this transition.

 \end{itemize} \end{itemize}

-\begin{lem} Push down automaton $\A_{\PASuc}^\geq$ accepts a pair of sequences $(A,B)$ iff $\PLA{A} \geq \PLA{B}$. \end{lem} \begin{proof}[Proof sketch] To prove this statement, it is sufficient to demonstrate that $\A_{\PASuc}^\geq$ accepts a pair of sequences $(A,B)$ iff there are only finitely many indexes where $\Sum{B[1,i]} > \Sum{A[1,i]}$.
-On $\A_{\PASuc}^\geq$ this corresponds to the condition that there being only finitely many times when the PDA is in state $N$ during the run of $(A,B)$.
-This is ensured by the push down automaton since the word can be accepted only in state $F$ and there is no outgoing edge from $F$.
-Therefore, every word that is accepted by $\A_{\PASuc}^\geq$ satisfies the condition $\ExistFin{i}{B}{A}$.
+\begin{lem} Pushdown automaton $\A_{\PASuc}^\succeq$ accepts a pair of sequences $(A,B)$ iff $\PLA{A} \succeq \PLA{B}$. \end{lem} \begin{proof}[Proof sketch] To prove this statement, it is sufficient to demonstrate that $\A_{\PASuc}^\succeq$ accepts a pair of sequences $(A,B)$ iff there are only finitely many indexes where $\Sum{B[1,i]} > \Sum{A[1,i]}$.
+On $\A_{\PASuc}^\succeq$ this corresponds to the condition that there being only finitely many times when the PDA is in state $N$ during the run of $(A,B)$.
+This is ensured by the pushdown automaton since the word can be accepted only in state $F$ and there is no outgoing edge from $F$.
+Therefore, every word that is accepted by $\A_{\PASuc}^\succeq$ satisfies the condition $\ExistFin{i}{B}{A}$.